We have nothing to lose against Senegal, says Stars coach Migne

 Migne however has positive news from the team doctors as he declared his squad fully fit and everyone available for selection.”If you watched our training session (yesterday night) then you should know that everyone is ready, is available,” he said, refusing to be drawn into divulging who could start at the back with centre-half Joash Onyango who missed the last two matches with an injury now available.

-The Frenchman is likely to stick with the 4-4-2 formation with minor some changes being ringed in defence.
+The Frenchman is likely to stick with the 4-4-2 formation with minor changes being ringed in defence.
 Aboud Omar could be a casualty as Eric ‘Marcelo’ Ouma, deployed as a left winger against Tanzania being shifted to left back while Timbe and Eric Johanna could claim the wings allowing Michael Olunga and John Avire to attack.

 With his errors, Matasi Patrick is still expected to retain the gloves while Philemon Otieno could also reclaim the right back position after failing to feature against Tanzania.
 The midfield formation of Victor Wanyama and Omolo will however remain undisturbed but the elephant in the room is the centre-back role where Onyango, Joseph Okumu and vice-skipper Musa Mohamed will be competing for the two starting roles.
 Who will be the casualty?